 London Bridge to Woolwich - not yet open

 Cycle Superhighway 4 should run from London Bridge to Woolwich via Deptford and Greenwich, and include improvements to three junctions in the Better Junctions scheme – Rotherhithe Roundabout, Surrey Quays and Woolwich Rd.
-Consultation on CS4 is now open and you can take part in our action to ensure it goes ahead here: http://lcc.org.uk/cs4
+Consultation on CS4 has closed and we are awaiting the results and Mayoral approval for the scheme going ahead.
+Read more about our take on the consultation here: http://lcc.org.uk/cs4

 Cycle Superhighway 5